keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 >I entertain the unfriendly suspicion that those who feel they *must* seek more than  [the Aristotelian view of practical reason] provides want a scientific theory of rationality not so much for a passion for science, even where there can be no science, but because they hope and desire, by some conceptual alchemy, to turn such a theory into a regulative or normative discipline, or into a system of rules by which to spare themselves some of the agony of thinking and all the torment of feeling and understanding that is actually involved in reasoned deliberation.[@wiggins1975deliberation]

+Wiggins point, I think, is that practical reasoning is necessarily less precise than deductive reasoning.
+If indeed it cannot be made to be more clear, then to try to make it clear is futile.

 ### What About Immorality?

 Some might object that this view of practical reason as a process that is oriented by definition at the apparent good defines away the possibility of immorality.
 Does "aiming at the good" exculpate an agent's apparently immoral motives or ends?
 Not at all.
 Yet the objection requires an important clarification.
 First, if the immoral person *acts at all* then, according to the argument, he or she must be pursuing some apparent good by definition.
 To be practical rational necessarily means to pursue something *as good*, as desirable.
 Secondly, if the immoral person acts wrongly, then he or she has misjudged the good.
 On the neo-Aristotelian view I am developing, immoral acts are rational mistakes.
 Just as an epistemic agent might hold a false belief p without affirming the false *as false*, a practical agent might pursue a bad thing without pursuing it *as bad*.
 Rather, the immoral person fails in their practical reasoning to correctly rank and order specific goods.
 The imprudent person, for example, judges that it would be better to eat, drink, and be merry today rather than plan to avoid future ills.
 The cruel person judges that it would be better to cause suffering than to be kind.

 In summary, to be a practical, rational animal is to have the capacity for *rational action*.
 Rational action is not simply motion or pursuit of some good -- even insects and fungi do that.
 Rational action is the inclination to pursue or avoid in accordance with one's judgments about what is good or bad, desirable or undesirable.
 Practical reasoning is a very broad term to encompass a range of activities by which we form a plan for how to live -- including processes by which we identify, assess, collate, and rank various practical reasons in favor of and against possible actions or ways of life.

 The upshot of these reflections is this: If a person does anything at all, then that person is engaging in practical reasoning.
 The "final verdict" and the verdictive ought is simply what Foot calls the thing to do "all things considered."[@foot2001natural 57] Apparent counterexamples that one might furnish to disprove the point actually serve, with sufficient clarification, to reinforce it.
-For example, someone might say, 'It's ridiculous to think that I always pursue the good, because I sometimes do wrong.''
+For example, someone might say, 'It's ridiculous to think that I always pursue the good, because I sometimes do wrong.'
 Sometimes we do the wrong thing.
 The proper response is that we perceive the bad as the good.
 Someone might say, "But sometimes I perceive the bad *as bad* and pursue it anyway."
 The response is that we sometimes take a bad or dismotivating reason into an overall reason to do something, all things considered.

 ## Conclusion

-This chapter has argued in more detail for a conception of practical reason as the set of capacities that defines human beings as practical reasoning animals and the well-functioning of which thereby constitutes part of the natural excellence of creatures like us.
+This chapter has argued in more detail for a conception of practical reason as the set of capacities that defines human beings as practical reasoning animals.
+When practical reasoning is well-functioning, it constitutes part of the natural excellence of creatures like us.

 I first captured both the *practicality* and *rationality* of practical reasoning by defining it as the human capacity to resolve what to do and how to live by identifying practical reasons.
 I agreed with McDowell that the virtuous person is sensitive to practical reasons, i.e., the salient facts of what is required in a given situation.
 But I disagreed with McDowell that so resolving the "how should one live?" question is not just what virtuous people do, but what all mature, functional adults do because the whole range of practical reasons is broader than just "moral reasons" (narrowly construed).